Sony Xperia Z2 Review – The Good Just Got Better

 Buzz Rating:

-Editor’s take the phone handles like a dream and is marginally faster than the Z1.
-We’re overjoyed at the sight of the rare Micro SD card slot that makes an appearance on the phone.
-The bumped-up RAM looks great on paper, but we’re yet to see any app that properly utilizes even the 2 GB of RAM on most flagship phones.
-Look hard enough, and you might find the kitchen sink in there somewhere!
+Editors take the phone, which handles like a dream and is marginally faster than the Z1.
+We’re overjoyed to see the rare Micro SD card slot on the phone.
+The bumped-up RAM looks great on paper, but we’ve yet to see any app that properly utilizes even the 2 GB RAM on most flagship phones.
+Look hard enough, and you might find the kitchen sink somewhere!

 Back to Top